kad-ecoli/BeEM/paper/paper.md

   - name: Chengxin Zhang
     orcid: 0000-0001-7290-1324
     affiliation: 1
-    corresponding: true # (This is how to denote the corresponding author)
 affiliations:
  - name: Department of Computational Medicine and Bioinformatics, University of Michigan, Ann Arbor, MI 48109, USA
 date: 03 March 2023